 - Patients with recurrent Crohn’s disease, including reoperations following earlier surgeries

 - Patients who have been treated with combination immunosuppressant therapies

 - Patients at higher risk for repeat relapses, such as those who smoke

 - Patients experiencing urgent complications, including intestinal perforation, bowel obstruction or severe bleeding

 - Patients with esophageal Crohn’s disease and stomach or duodenal Crohn’s disease

-According to the NIDDK, approximately two-thirds of people with
+According to the National Institute of Digestive and Kidney Diseases, approximately two-thirds of people with

 Surgery for Ulcerative Colitis

 While Crohn’s disease can involve any part of the digestive tract,

 ulcerative colitis is generally limited to the lining of the large intestine (colon).
 Surgery is the best treatment option, if: